About Philadelphia Legal Assistance

-In addition to providing direct legal services, we provide referrals and support to organizations that coordinate pro bono volunteer lawyers, including Philly VIP, the Consumer Bankruptcy Assistance Project, and the Homeless Advocacy Project.
+In addition to providing direct legal services, we provide referrals and support to organizations that coordinate pro bono volunteer lawyers, including Philadelphia VIP and the Consumer Bankruptcy Assistance Project.
 We work closely with other providers of legal services in Philadelphia.

 PLA receives funding from the Legal Services Corporation, the Department of Justice, the City of Philadelphia's Division of Housing and Community Development, Pennsylvania IOLTA, the Pennsylvania Legal Aid Network, and other sources.
 We operate on a $4 million annual budget.
 You can find more information on our Guidestar profile.
 Copies of our IRS Form 990 and audited financial statements are available upon request.

 If you would like to share information with others about the legal services PLA provides, you are welcome to print and distribute our brochure.

 Our Mission Statement